deepsadhi/presentation2.0/USER_GUIDE.md

 ### How to install?

 It's recommended that you use [Composer](https://getcomposer.org/) to install Presentation2.0.
+Make sure you have installed php-sqlite extension.

 ```bash
 $ composer create-project deepsadhi/presentation2.0 presentation2.0